ana-balica/os_labs/README.md

 How do I see all the labworks?
 -------------------------------

 Totally there are 6 labworks (the last 2 are united).
 Those are stored on braches given the template name `lab#number`.
+The descriptions for each lab can be found in a `.txt` file called **Report**.

 *To all my groupmates* - don't dare to clone my repos :D